hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

 ### CNI

-With the traditional `kubelet` networking mode, nodes get an IP from the virtual network subnet.
+With the traditional `kubenet` networking mode, nodes get an IP from the virtual network subnet.
 Each node in turn uses NAT to configure the pods so that they reach other pods on the virtual network.
 This limits where they can reach but also more specifically what can reach them.
 For example, an external VM which must have custom routes does not scale well.